MarcoKrapf/GaloppSim/README.md

 # GaloppSim
 The horse racing simulator is available as an [Excel Add-In (.xlam) file or a simple Workbook (.xlsm)](https://galoppsim.racing/downloads/) and takes you to different race tracks around the world for watching stunning race events.
+This code only includes the RS Edition.

 ## Version history

+### Version 150.50C (13 April 2020)
+* 20 races including a Corona race with widened start boxes and a race with fine dust in the air
+* Graphical elements along the track (tribunes, buildings, trees, food and beverage etc.)
+* Six betting types (Win, Show, 2 sur 4, Exacta, Trifecta, Superfecta)
+* Extra camera mode to always focus the leader
+* Seven colour modes (Light Mode, Dark Mode, Pop Art, Psychedelic Art, Smartie Art, TV 1960 and 24 hours)
+* Race tactics improved
+* Tactics revelation option
+* Momentum to display the relative race speed

 ### Version 150.00 (12 August 2019)
 * 18 races including a space race on Moon, Mars, Jupiter, Pluto and Saturn with alien attacks